scottpdawson/scottpdawson/posts/musing/top-10-posts-2020.md

 ---

 That's it!
 My top 10 posts from 2020.
-If you liked this list, follow me at [@scottpdawson](https://twitter.com/scottpdawson).
 I wish you and yours a very Happy New Year!